 Varroa mite detection in Townsville

-The Prevention and Control Program imposes obligations on an occupier of a place where managed hives are kept.
-Anyone wanting to move live bees, bee hives, or any other item that may contain live bees out of the Townsville City Council area will need to notify Biosecurity Queensland by emailing email@example.com at least 7 days prior to the intended movement.
+The Prevention and Control Program for varroa mites imposes obligations on an occupier of a place where managed hives are kept.
+Anyone wanting to move live bees, bee hives, or any other item that may contain live bees out of the Townsville City Council area will need to notify Biosecurity Queensland by email at least 7 days prior to the intended movement.

 Anyone moving live bees through the Townsville City Council area, that have originated outside the area, must ensure the bees are packaged and sealed in a manner that prevents the escape of live bees while they transit through the area.